 - Whether you’re a new or experienced investor, the stock market can be unpredictable.
 But you can increase your chances of investment success by strategically allocating your assets.
 Our investment calculator can give you a better idea of exactly how much your assets may generate over time.

 - If you’re having trouble finding the right financial advisor, SmartAsset’s financial advisor matching tool can help you narrow down your search.
-All you’ll have to do is complete a short questionnaire, and the tool will pair you with up to three advisors who serve your area.
+All you’ll have to do is complete a short questionnaire, and within five minutes we will have paired you with up to three advisors who serve your area.
 You can interview them to decide which one is best for you.